beyondthefarewell/beyondthefarewell.github.io/index.md

 If sufficient finance is left over, consider putting the money to use to earn interest, eg.:

  - [National Savings and Investments](https://www.nsandi.com/): Bonds, ISAs etc.
- - DeFi, decentralised finance, a relatively new option, do your own research.
+ - [DeFi](https://presearch.com/search?q=defi+decentralized+finance), decentralised finance, a relatively new option, do your own research.
  - Your suggestions here.

 ### Preserving their legacy ...how ?
-Perhaps the one you cared for produced some items from their hobbies or work that are worth preserving.
+Perhaps the deceased produced some creative work from their hobbies or work that are worth preserving.
 How will people know about their work and what they did unless it is made visible by some means.
 What are your options?

 Eg. amongst the many practical skills my father had, one of his hobbies was artwork painting, especially portraits and landscapes.
-How can I make his artwork publicly known, visible, preserved and permanent?
+How can I make his artwork publicly known, visible, preserved and permanent?:

 * Virtual art gallery?
 * Exhibition, but may only be temporary.
-*  **NFTs :** It is possible to digitise artwork and make it publicly available via non-fungible token platforms.
+*  **NFTs :** It is possible to digitise artwork and make it publicly available via [Non-Fungible Token](https://presearch.com/search?q=NFTs+non-fungible+tokens) platforms.
-* Consider copyright, attribution and licence issues.
+* Consider copyright, attribution and licence issues (eg. [Creative Commons](https://creativecommons.org/)).
  * Your suggestions here.

 ____

 ## 3. What do you want to do for the rest of your life ?

 Now you have the above sorted, what about you?
-It could be a time of freedom and opportunity to pursue your life.
+It could be a time of freedom and opportunity to pursue your life!

 ### Career